Car Accident Lawyers in El Paso, Texas

 - Wrongful Death

-Economic damages are quantifiable costs and expenses resulting from the car accident.
+Economic damages are quantifiable costs and expenses resulting from a car accident.
 In a car accident case, economic damages may include:

 - Medical and pharmacy expenses;